-On July 4, we celebrate our nation's creation under God
+On the Fourth of July this year and every year, we Americans are privileged to celebrate our great nation's creation under God

 On each subsequent generation falls the obligation to keep that sun rising, a task that requires the virtues that animated the founders, chief among them Washington, as described by Henry Lee III: “First in war, first in peace, and first in the hearts of his countrymen … Pious, just, humane, temperate, and sincere; uniform, dignified, and commanding; his example was edifying to all around him as were the effects of that example everlasting … ”

 But July 4 is about two Georges: Washington, whose sun rose over a new nation, and George III, whose sun became occluded in mental darkness, probably caused by a metabolic disorder, not helped by the loss of his American colonies.

 Both Georges — true to their name, since it means husbandman — loved few things more than farming.
 Both were also about the same height: Washington was 6 feet 2 inches, and it was said that in most gatherings, the king was a head taller than anyone else.
 Both men were superior horsemen and hunters and were blue-eyed with reddish brown hair.
 This was no surprise in the king, as he was a direct descendant of Owain Glyndwr of the Red Hair, the last native Prince of Wales.

 Lacking that connection, Washington was English to the bone and could boast that of the 25 barons (“sureties”) who signed Magna Carta, he was the direct heir of 14 of the 24 whose lines are known and was the fourth cousin of all of them.

 Washington fathered a nation but no children, and perhaps fortunately so, since that precluded the possibility of a dynasty.